Aidistides/Hyperspectral-Restruct/README.md

 # Hyperspectral CNN for soil chemistry prediction.

-### This system processes drone-captured spectral data to estimate soil composition and is deployed in Enotrium’s pipeline to contract farms and optimize crop economics.
+### We use hyperspectral drones to predict soil chemistry instantly.
+This data determines what gets grown, contracted, and turned into industrial materials.
+The Icarus Model processes drone-captured spectral data to estimate soil composition and is deployed in Enotrium’s pipeline to contract farms and optimize cash crop economics.

 ## Abstract